組紐の歴史

 After the Meiji era

 The demand for cords and bundled threads, which accounted for the majority of kumihimo products until the Edo period, suddenly disappeared with the ban on swords after the Meiji Restoration.
 Kumihimo merchants, who lost most of their jobs, found a way out in obi-jime, which was used to hold obi sashes for women's kimonos, which was gradually becoming mainstream at the time.
-Through the Meiji period, Odaikomusubi was established for women's kimono, and braided sashes became indispensable for kimono, and sashes came to occupy the majority of kumihimo products.
+Through the Meiji period, Otaikomusubi was established for women's kimono, and braided sashes became a nessessary item for kimono, and sashes came to occupy the majority of kumihimo products.